 Today, the city has a romantic reputation — if you shut your eyes, you can almost hear the gondola drivers singing as they taxi loving couples through the canals.

 While visiting Venice, you must see the Grand Canal, Venice’s main waterway, right outside the Santa Lucia train station.
 St. Mark’s Basilica and Doge’s Palace are also must-dos.
-For art lovers, the Gallerie dell’Accademia features pre-19th century Venetian works works by Titian, Bellini and Mantegna.
+For art lovers, the Gallerie dell’Accademia features pre-19th century Venetian works by Titian, Bellini and Mantegna.

 Of course, no trip to Venice would be complete without a gondola ride underneath the Ponte degli Scalzi, the Bridge of the Barefoot.